pingcap/docs/br/use-br-command-line-tool.md

 ---
 title: Use BR Command-line for Backup and Restoration
-summary: Learn how to use the BR command line to backup and restore cluster data.
+summary: Learn how to use the BR command line to back up and restore cluster data.
 ---

 # Use BR Command-line for Backup and Restoration

 This document describes how to back up and restore TiDB cluster data using the BR command line.

-Make sure you have read [BR Tool Overview](/br/backup-and-restore-overview.md), especially [Usage Restrictions](/br/backup-and-restore-overview.md#usage-restrictions) and [Some tips](/br/backup-and-restore-overview.md#some-tips).
+Make sure you have read [BR Tool Overview](/br/backup-and-restore-overview.md), especially [Usage restrictions](/br/backup-and-restore-overview.md#usage-restrictions) and [Some tips](/br/backup-and-restore-overview.md#some-tips).

 ## BR command-line description